 - Specialisation code TETM-SPEC

 - Academic career Postgraduate

-Tetum is the language of Timor.
-The study of Tetum is essential for anyone wishing to understand Timor’s society, culture and history.
-The ANU is the only university in Australia where Tetum is taught, and students have the opportunity to complete a postgraduate specialisation.
-Timor is a close neighbour of Australia and ties between these countries are increasing through international security, trade and development projects.
-Students completing a specialisation in Tetum will be uniquely placed to engage with the Timorese people, state, and society.
-The four courses needed to complete the specialisation are not offered on campus, but are instead available 100% online and can be studied from anywhere.
-Students who complete the Tetum language specialisation will have obtained an intermediate level command of the Tetum language.
+Tetum is the language of Timor-Leste.
+The study of Tetum is essential for anyone wishing to understand Timor-Leste's society, culture and history.
+The ANU offers the rare opportunity to complete a minor in Tetum.
+Timor-Leste is a close neighbour of Australia and ties between these two countries are increasing through international security, trade and development projects.
+Students completing a minor in Tetum will be uniquely placed to engage with the Timorese people, state, and society.
+The four courses needed to complete the minor are not offered on campus, but are instead available 100% online and can be studied from anywhere.
+Students who complete this language minor will reach an Intermediate level of Tetum skills and knowledge.

 A student may not take a course if that course is a prerequisite for another course which they have already passed, or a course that is a lower level than a course they have already passed.

 Students with prior knowledge of the language will be required to take a placement test.